 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 As with any electric car, running costs for the Hyundai Ioniq 5 are generally low – but that can vary depending on how and when you charge it, with topping up from your own wallbox at home almost invariably working out cheaper than using public charging points.
 Servicing should be cheaper, too, and less frequent than a combustion-engined car, plus company-car drivers will enjoy the 2% Benefit-in-Kind (BiK) rate the Ioniq 5 attracts until at least April 2024, which promises big savings compared to an equivalent petrol or diesel model.

 Hyundai Ioniq 5 insurance group

-Even before it started producing electric cars, Hyundai was known for offering one of the most comprehensive warranties in the business, lasting for five years and with no mileage limit.
+Even before it started producing electric cars, Hyundai was known for having one of the most comprehensive warranties in the business, lasting for five years and with no mileage limit.
 While that may not be a deal-breaker if you're acquiring your Ioniq 5 on a three-year finance deal and don't spend half your life on the motorway, it's a reassuring statement of confidence in the car's quality nonetheless.
 Sister brand Kia stretches its cover to seven years on its e-Niro and EV6 electric cars, but there's a 100,000-mile limit.

 Exact service intervals and costs for the Ioniq 5 have yet to be nailed down, however Hyundai does offer service plans so its customers can spread the cost of regular maintenance with affordable monthly payments.
 The exact cost varies depending on the duration of the plan and your anticipated annual mileage.
 A quote can be obtained from Hyundai's website if you provide your car’s registration number.

-According to CDL Vehicle Information Services (CDL VIS) data from August 2021, the Ioniq 5 is projected to retain from around 53 to 57% of its new list price after three years or 36,000 miles on the road, depending on exact specification.
-The variant with the strongest predicted residuals is the entry-level SE Connect, retaining 57.85% of its £37,000 list price in that period.
-The range-topping Ultimate fares least well in percentage terms, retaining 53.46% of its near-£46,500 list price.
+According to CDL Vehicle Information Services (CDL VIS) data from June 2022, the Ioniq 5 is projected to retain from around 51 to 57% of its new list price after three years or 36,000 miles on the road, depending on exact specification.
+The variant with the strongest predicted residuals is the entry-level SE Connect, retaining 57.04% of its list price in that period.
+The range-topping Namsan Edition fares least well in percentage terms, retaining 51.42% of its approximately £46,500 list price.